Health Care Education at the Tepper School

 This dual degree is designed to educate MBA students about the economic, political, and financial environment in which health care is delivered as well as provide an understanding of how to manage and lead organizations across health care delivery channels in the future.

 The MBA/MSHCPM is a 2.5-year (five-semester) program beginning in August.
-This program is offered by the Tepper School of Business and the Heinz College of Information Systems and Public Policy.
+This program is offered by the Tepper School and the Heinz College of Information Systems and Public Policy.

 Course: The Business of Health Care Innovation (MBA)